cqtan-chloe/data_analytics/README.md

 # data_analytics
-a collection of projects related to data analytics
+A collection of projects related to data analytics

 ## About
 A repo with a collection of projects related to data analytics.
 Projects are small, not big enough to warrant repos of their own.